A guide to electric car tariffs

 The standard rate typically covers most of the day and has a higher price tag.
 The off-peak rate is a lower price but limited to certain times of the day (usually night time).

-Some suppliers offer EV tariffs that require you to have a specific charger or vehicle model, make sure your car is compatible with these before signing up, or consider a supplier who offers their EV tariff rates to all customers regardless of which vehicle or charger they use.
+Some suppliers offer EV tariffs that need you to have a specific charger or vehicle model; make sure your car is compatible with these before signing up, or consider a supplier who offers their EV tariff rates to all customers regardless of which vehicle or charger they use.

 A note on electricity meters